odedrafi/AnsibleCode/README.md

 ### now run the command

-> ansible-playbook -i <Inventory file path> <pPlaybook file path> --extra-vars "group=<sTaging/Production>
+> ansible-playbook -i <Inventory file path> <pPlaybook file path> --extra-vars "group=<sTaging/Production>"

-in order to play the playbook with your configuration insted of the defule ones
+in order to play the playbook with your configuration insted of the defulte ones

 --extra-vars is requirde to tell ansible which enviroment to play on